 Any strange buzzing while the fan accelerates towards full speed could suggest a faulty capacitor, a shorted winding, or the use of the incorrect speed control device for the fan.

 The control box itself could simply be faulty, and replacing this could be another potential fix for the fan.

 Because most fans and solid-state speed controllers are incompatible, double-check that your fan and speed control are compatible.

 In addition, a grinding or screeching noise indicates a problem with a bearing or bushing.

 Finally, it would be advisable to visually inspect the fan for any wobbling that could indicate improper balancing.

-If the fan remains at a high speed and refuses to change speed, it is most likely that there are no issues with the capacitor, but perhaps problems with the pull cord.
+If the ceiling fan only works on the highest setting, it is most likely that there is an issue with the capacitor or with the pull cord.